Does Nicotine Keep You Awake?

 Withdrawal-Induced Wakefulness

 Another way nicotine can interfere with sleep is through its rapid metabolism and withdrawal effects.
 Nicotine has a relatively short half-life, meaning it’s quickly broken down and eliminated from the body.
-As the nicotine levels in your blood drop, you start to experience withdrawal symptoms, which can include:
+As the nicotine levels in your blood drop, you start to experience withdrawal symptoms, which can include7:

 • Restlessness